FSMaxB/config/README.md

 .capslock
 ---------
-Script that executes xmodmap with the `.xmodmap` configuration file.
-You can put this in the autostart of your distribution.
-This needs the `.xmodmap` file to work.
+Run `xmodmap ~/.capslock` after putting this file to your home directory in order to map the CapsLock key to the Escape key.
+This is really helpful for using vim.

-.xmodmap
+.german-chars
 --------
-Xmodmap configuration file that remaps CaspLock to Escape and enables using the Menu key to write ÄäÖöÜüß and €.
-You should put this file in your home directory.
+Run `xmodmap ~/.german-chars` after putting this file to your home directory in order to write ÄÖÜäöüß€ when pressing the Menu key and AOUaouse.
+I use this to write german characters on a US keyboard layout ( great for programming )

 .conkyrc
 --------